 The current proposed approach of the European Union (Withdrawal) Bill is to repeal the European Communities Act 1972 (ECA) and then incorporate all EU laws into UK domestic law ‘where practical’ to ensure no unintentional gaps are left by the repeal of the ECA.

 The aim being that this will allow for gradual adjustment of each piece of incorporated EU law on a topic by topic basis following the Brexit date of actual separation rather than the impractical task of requiring every adjustment to be completed by that deadline date.
 This will also mean a focus can be brought to bear on the issues which need new legislation immediately upon the Brexit date, such as customs or immigration rules to meet the negotiated position.

 Given the British Government’s lack of a parliamentary majority, passing the EU Withdrawal Bill is now looking like a very difficult part of the Brexit process in itself.
-It is likely to face significant challenges and amendments before achieving Royal Assent by March 2019.
+It is likely to face significant challenges and amendments before achieving Royal Assent.
 Likewise, legislative changes required in any of the other 27 Member States as a result of the negotiations are also going to need their domestic parliamentary approval.